top of page

 Perched high above the shores of the lake, just short of the 1062m peak of the Sasso-del Ferro mountain, is the Hotel Funivia.

-This amazing location was home for four nights.
+This amazing location was our home for four nights.

 The hotel can only be reached by an alpine lift system ('funivia') from the town below, with the 'chairs' being a mixture of small enclosed cabins and truly open air 'buckets'.
-Looks fun!
+Awesome!

-All the hotel's rooms had either a balcony or a terrace, and all shared stunning views across the whole of Lake Maggiore towards Switzerland and the Alps in the distance.
-Our room was definitely one of the best!
+All of the hotel's rooms either include a balcony or a terrace, and all share stunning views across the grandeur of Lake Maggiore towards Switzerland and the Alps in the distance.
+Our room was definitely one of the best :-)

-Although it would have been tempting to not stir very far from the fabulous sun terrace with its jaw-dropping views, there was plenty to explore in the locality.
+Although it would have been tempting to have not stirred very far from the fabulous sun terrace with its jaw-dropping views, there was plenty to explore in the locality.

 From the hotel, we tested the well-marked footpath leading to the summit of Sasso-del-Ferro.
 There were several other stunning viewpoints, ancient fortifications or monuments nearby, but these will have to wait for another time.

-So for the remainder of our stay, we used the excellent ferry services that inter-connected many of the shoreside towns of the lake.
+So for the remainder of our stay, we gave the TT a rest, choosing instead to use the excellent ferry services that inter-connected many of the shoreside towns of the lake.
 These were frequent, relatively inexpensive and a great way to experience the delights of Lago Maggiore.

 SassoDelFerroView2.jpeg